Our premier sports solicitors advise a wide range of clients across the sports sector.

 This multi-disciplinary, national team brings a wide range of skills and expertise allied with pragmatism and commercial acumen, underpinned by a passion for all sports - from Cumbrian rugby, football in Dartford through to participation at European Championship–level triathlon and motorsport.

 The group is a real front runner in advising on safeguarding issues.
 This includes policy formulation, advising on enquiries and investigations and dealing with data protection and human rights issues, as well as liaising with agencies including the police, social services and the NSPCC.

-We advise insurers, brokers and insureds (governing bodies, clubs and organisers of sport) on all aspects of liability, regulation and risk, having acted in wide range of sports including motorsport, rugby, gymnastics, martial arts, equestrian activities, football, hockey and golf.
+We advise insurers, brokers and insureds (governing bodies, clubs and organisers of sport) on all aspects of liability, regulation and risk, having acted in a wide range of sports including motorsport, rugby, gymnastics, martial arts, equestrian activities, football, hockey and golf.
 A specialist sub-team is focused on the issue of coverage and advises on both domestic and international matters, with recent highlights including claims under a series of related policies for professional footballers in the UAE.